TallKite/linnstrument-firmware/README.md

 * *CC 65 = portamento (when Assign Switch = CC65)*
 * *CC 74 = brightness (when Timbre/Y = CC74)*
 *If any of these pads (CC1, X, etc.) are light blue, a hidden setting may be allowing the use of another CC beyond these.*
+*Also avoid CCs used for NRPNs: 6, 38, and 98-101.*

 *For cols 1-16, the data value is (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value is (row - 1) + 8 * (col - 17).
 Row 1 is the top row and column 1 is the leftmost column.*

 *Locator CCs are mainly for Channel Per Note mode.
 There's not much point in using them in Channel Per Row mode, since the channel serves to locate the note.
 In One Channel mode the locator CC can locate a note-on but it can't locate the subsequent XYZ data.*

 *If your DAW isn't programmable, download LinnStrumentLocatorCCs.jsfx from the LinnStrument Community wiki.
 It defines a rectangular region on the LinnStrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
-It runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
+It runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)
 Thanks to KVR forum member vorp40 for the locator CC idea!*

 IMPORTING/EXPORTING